-LaCrosse, Wisconsin ~ In 1969, the G. Heileman Brewery built six 54-foot-tall storage tanks at its plant in La Crosse, Wisconsin.
-The tanks were painted a year later to resemble cans of beer, and the sextet was proclaimed the “World’s Largest Six Pack.”
+LaCrosse, Wisconsin ~ In 1969, the G. Heileman Brewery built six 54-foot-tall storage tanks at its La Crosse, Wisconsin plant.
+The tanks were painted a year later to resemble beer cans, and the sextet was proclaimed the “World’s Largest Six Pack.”

 The cans would fill over 7 million twelve-ounce cans, which “would provide one person a six-pack a day for 3,351 years.”

 Milwaukee, Wisconsin ~ “AYYY” Who doesn’t remember the TV series Happy Days and the beloved character Arthur Fonzarelli, better known as the Fonzie?
-For 10 years, from 1974 to 1984, Milwaukee was the setting for this entertaining sitcom.
+From 1974 to 1984, Milwaukee was the setting for this entertaining sitcom for ten years.
 The happy Days storyline takes place in Milwaukee.
 Unfortunately, no filming ever took place in Milwaukee.

-Over the years, Happy Days and this king of cool ~ Fonzie became a household name.
+Over the years, Happy Days and this king of cool ~ Fonzie, became a household name.
 Many first heard of the city of Milwaukee thanks to Happy Days.
-It only fits that Visit Milwaukee set out to have a life-size bronze statue of the Fonz constructed for all to see and stop to get their own selfie to take with.
+It only fits that Visit Milwaukee set out to have a life-size bronze statue of the Fonz constructed for all to see and stop to get their selfie with.

-Seymour, Wisconsin ~ This little town may disagree with Google when it comes to who really invented the hamburger.
+Seymour, Wisconsin ~ This little town may disagree with Google regarding who invented the hamburger.
 And to show that a giant statue of Hamburger Charlie stands tall and proud in their downtown.